choo737/software-craftmanship-training/readme.md

 * Clone the repository
 * Launch CodeDemo.sln in Visual Studio

+### Prerequisite

+* Install dotnet core runtime

+### Restore your packages

+1. `cd CodeDemo1 && dotnet restore && cd ../CodeDemo2 && dotnet restore && cd ../DemoModel && dotnet restore && cd ..`
+2. to the the application, cd into each folder and do `dotnet run`

 ### Try the "**Hard** to maintain" code
 * Go to project **CodeDemo1**.